telerik/controlpanel-docs/how-to/clear-cache.md

 ---
-title: How to delete the Progress Control Panel installer packages cache
+title: Deleting the Progress Control Panel's installer packages cache
 page_title: How to delete the Progress Control Panel installer packages cache - Telerik Control Panel
-description: How to delete the Progress Control Panel installer packages cache? with the Telerik Control Panel.
+description: Deleting the Progress Control Panel's installer packages cache? with the Telerik Control Panel
 slug: how-to-clear-cache
 tags: controlpanel, clear, cache
 published: True
 position: 7
 ---

-# How to delete the Progress Control Panel installer packages cache?
+# Deleting the Progress Control Panel installer packages cache?

 You can clear the installer packages in the download folder by opening the Options menu as shown below.